LIS561/syllabi/presentations/Sets.md

 - Deep vs. superficial differences in modeling languages.
 - The expressiveness vs. tractability tradeoff.
 - The fundamental role of a very small set of inter-related concepts.

+# Formal set-theoretic accounts

+- It's important to our authors that we can reduce complex concepts to simpler ones.
+- They're willing to sacrifice conceptual richness and subtlety for precision and rigor.
+- They aim to capture common sense understanding and domain knowledge without appeal to either of those.
+- Sometimes a demonstration that we *can* account for something in terms of simple sets is seen as valuable, even if it's not convenient or practical to ever use the reduction again.

 # From the Partee reading